PRO2022-Heig/heigvd-pro-01/documentation/app design/entity-association-model/entity-association-model.md

 ### Food constraints

 A food constraint is a constraint that forbids, for various reasons and with various levels of consequences if not respected, the inclusion of something in a meal.
 Food constraints come in different forms.
-At first, we will restrict those to 2 main categories:
+At first, we will restrict those to 3 main categories:

 - Food intolerances and allergies (celiac disease, nut allergies, lactose intolerance, etc.)
 - Ethical choices (vegetarian, vegan, no seafood, etc.)
+- User preferences (Italian food, French cuisine, etc.)

 Food constraints are linked to the following entities: